This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Santa Maria Bay

-We do hope that you’ll find this guide on how to get to Comino and our list of the best things to do in Comino helpful when planning your trip to this tiny gem of an island in the Mediterranean Sea.
+We do hope that you’ll find this guide on how to get to Comino and our list of the best things to do in Comino helpful when planning your trip to this small island in the Mediterranean Sea.

 What To Do in Mdina, Malta’s Gorgeous Silent City